-Instead, you can just add a variable to your ad, and AdWords will automatically replace it with the keyword you are targeting:
+Instead, you can just add a variable to your ad, and Google Ads will automatically replace it with the keyword you are targeting:

 As soon as you are done with composing ads, you can export them, together with the keywords, to Excel files, which you can then import into Google AdWords Editor.

 Give Display Campaigns a Try

 Campaigns in Google Display Network are considered more effective for branding purposes.
 So, if you aim to get leads and conversions, this channel will probably not be your ideal choice.
 However, it can be useful when you are struggling to narrow down your target audience just using search campaigns.

 An example would be if you are targeting small business owners.
 Whenever they need to find a logistics company, they would just search for “logistics company”; there’s no point for them to add “for small business” to the query.
 Audience targeting will be your helper in this case.

 Also, display campaigns are where you can unleash your creativity and engage people with captivating visuals.
 With this in mind, the organic food niche is perfect for display campaigns.
 The audience is easy to define, and the ideas for visual ads are endless.
 At the same time, it is extremely hard to figure out which of the advantages are worth highlighting.